claytonfinney/sc2/README.md

 This package is intended for developers wanting to create applications using Blizzard's StarCraft II web API.
 All currently available endpoints are listed on the [Blizzard Developer Documentation](https://develop.battle.net/documentation/api-reference/starcraft-2-community-api).

 When the JSON payload from the API is unmarshalled into its corresponding struct, you can generally expect that each key has been mapped to a struct field with the same name, but the first letter capitalized.
-For example, instead of accesscessing a key, for example in Javascript, with `ladderTeams[0].teamMembers[0].displayName`, the name scheme for the Golang struct is `LadderTeams[0].TeamMembers[0].DisplayName`.
+Instead of accesscessing a key, for example in Javascript, with `ladderTeams[0].teamMembers[0].displayName`, the name scheme for the Golang struct is `LadderTeams[0].TeamMembers[0].DisplayName`.
 There are some cases, like the legacy endpoints, where their JSON keys are snake\_case.
 These have been converted to the CamelCase format in their corresponding Go struct.

 All functions in this package that call Blizzard APIs follow the convention of \<Method\>\<EndpointName\>.
 The only exception to this convention is that there is an endpoint named `getLeagueData`, which does not have a corresponding function called `GetgetLeagueData`, just `GetLeagueData`.